 At the Portland Japanese Garden, visitors also get a chance to experience Japanese culture alongside a handful of cherry trees, each artfully arranged throughout the space to create carefully considered views—a key characteristic in traditional Japanese gardens.
 Reservations for timed entry are recommended and tickets cost $14–$20 per person (children under six enter for free).
 Just make sure to leave time for tea and mochi at the garden’s Umami Café or one of many cultural offerings, such as koto (Japanese harp) performances or ikebana (flower arrangement) demonstrations.

 Dallas, Texas: The Arboretum

 Come springtime in Dallas, horticulture enthusiasts eagerly anticipate the bloom festivities at the Dallas Arboretum.
 When the trees are in full bloom, visitors can enjoy them by walking or sitting among its equally impressive tulip displays.
-The Arboretum’s “Dallas Blooms” festival, running from February 19 to April 10, 2022, also coincides with the cherry blossoms.
+The Arboretum’s “Dallas Blooms” festival, running from February 25–April 16, 2023, also coincides with the cherry blossoms.
 With a roster of activities and events that changes each day, visitors can also enjoy live concerts, wine, and beer at the same time.

 San Francisco, California: Golden Gate Park Japanese Tea Garden

 Although you can find cherry trees throughout San Francisco’s Golden Gate Park, it’s worth the detour to the park’s Japanese Tea Garden, where a handful of trees are scattered among the historic garden’s bridges, pagodas, and iconic teahouse.
 Peak season for San Francisco’s cherry blossoms is typically around mid-March to mid-April (although the city is already seeing some trees bloom).
 Each year, the season culminates with the annual Cherry Blossom Festival in Japantown, which will take place April 8–16, 2023.